Touch Gold: After Belmont

 After his 1997 Belmont Stakes win, Touch Gold was sent to rest in California in order to allow his sore hoof time to heal.
 He eventually returned to win that year's Grade I Haskell Invitational Handicap at Monmouth Park but in the fall's Breeders' Cup Classic, he finished ninth and last.
 At age four in 1998, he raced four times, only going back to the track at the end of June when he won a one-mile allowance race at Churchill Downs in a time of 1:34, one fifth of a second off the track record.
 His next best result came in October when he finished second in the Fayette Stakes.
 In the Breeders' Cup Classic, he finished eighth in a ten-horse field.

 Stud career

-Owned by a syndicate that includes Frank Stronach, Touch Gold stands at stud at Adena Springs in Midway, Kentucky.
+Owned by a syndicate that includes Frank Stronach, Touch Gold stood at stud at Adena Springs in Midway, Kentucky.
 He sired four Grade I winners in his first two crops.
 In 2006, his son Royal Challenger won the Breeders' Stakes, the third leg of the Canadian Triple Crown, and Seek Gold won the Grade I Stephen Foster Handicap.

-Touch Gold was pensioned from stud duty in 2015, and was sent to Old Friends Equine Thoroughbred Retirement Farm.
-He resides there along with his son, Seek Gold.
+Touch Gold was pensioned from stud duty in 2015 and was sent to Old Friends Equine in Kentucky, where he resided along with his son, Seek Gold.

+Death

+Touch Gold died on November 13, 2025 at Rood & Riddle Equine Hospital in Kentucky at the age of 31, after developing a chronic condition in the months leading up to his passing.
+Old Friends founder Michael Blowen said he was glad that Touch Gold was at Rood & Riddle where they could give him a "peaceful goodbye."
+He added: "I've never been around a tougher living thing in my life than that horse."